ros2/design/articles/101_build_tool.md

 ## Alternative Approaches

-Their are two different approaches possible to reach the goal of a universal build tool.
+There are two different approaches possible to reach the goal of a universal build tool.

 - Incrementally evolve one of the existing tools to satisfy the described goals.
 - Implement a new build tool "from scratch" (while existing building blocks can still be "copied" from the existing solutions).